-In this section of the project, you need to find out some background information about the issue of bushfires and how they affect Australian people, plants and animals (as well as people across the world).
+In this section of the project, you need to find out some background information about the issue of dust and how it affects exploration of the Moon and Mars, as well as life on Earth.
 Your teacher will ask you some stimulus questions that you will need to do some research to answer.